Cisco ACI

 The Cisco ACI CNI plugin extends the ACI fabric capabilities to OpenShift clusters to provide IP Address Management, networking, load balancing, and security functions for OpenShift workloads.
 In addition, the Cisco ACI CNI plugin connects all OpenShift Pods to the integrated VXLAN overlay provided by Cisco ACI.

-The Cisco SDN ACI and AppDynamics
+Cisco SDN ACI and AppDynamics

 AppDynamis overview

-So, you have multiple steps or services for an application to work.
+So, an application requires multiple steps or services to work.
 These services may include logging in and searching to add something to a shopping cart.
-These services will invoke various applications, web services, third-party APIs, and databases, known as business transactions.
+These services invoke various applications, web services, third-party APIs, and databases, known as business transactions.

 The user’s critical path

 A business transaction is the essential user interaction with the system and is the customer’s critical path.
 Therefore, business transactions are the things you care about.
-If they start to go, it will cause your system to degrade.
+If they start to go, your system will degrade.
 So, you need ways to discover your business transactions and determine if there are any deviations from baselines.
-This should also be done automated, as learning baseline and business transitions in deep systems is nearly impossible using the manual approach.
+This should also be automated, as learning baseline and business transitions in deep systems is nearly impossible using the manual approach.

 So, how do you discover all these business transactions?